 Growing bitter gourd vertically increases the yield and fruit size, moreover, in the case of growing horizontally on the ground, there is a high risk of fruit rot and fungal infection to the plant.

 The plant produces numerous side shoots, which must be removed to improve yield, remove the side shoots (lateral branches) until the runner reaches the top of the trellis.
 Leave only 4–6 laterals and cut the tip of the main runner to improve the productivity of the plant.

-Pollinators like bees will do the pollination for you so be good to them.
-If you don’t find pollinators around the flowers you may need to hand pollinate them in the morning.
+Pollinators like bees do the pollination for you, be kind to them.
+If you don’t find pollinators around the flowers, you may need to hand pollinate them in the morning.

 Pests and Diseases

 It is prone to diseases like watermelon mosaic virus, other cucurbit diseases, and powdery mildew.
 In pests, it gets affected by aphids and spider mites.